 Meetings just don't happen.
 It takes work and preparation before the meeting to ensure your meetings are effective.
 4-H club officers and advisors should meet at the beginning of the year and before each club meeting to plan club activities and events and set the business agenda, the program and the recreational activities.
+(An annual plan form and a sample annual plan are included in the Resources section.)

-As president, you should work with the club volunteer and officers to develop an agenda that lists parts of the program, time needed and lists the person(s) responsible for each section.
+When presiding over a meeting, you should work with the club volunteer and officers to develop an agenda that lists parts of the program, time needed and lists the person(s) responsible for each section.
+(See the sample meeting agenda on the right.)